xivind/velo-supervisor-2000/README.md

 Component type must be defined in order to prefill component details to work for component type

 Use semver for tagging.
-For exmaple: Use git tag -a v0.8 -m "Version 0.8" Remember to push tags to repo: git push --tags
+For exmaple: git tag -a v0.8 -m "Version 0.8" Remember to push tags to repo: git push --tags

 Changelog - fix layout
+0.9.x
+Getting data from Strava in the background Configuration page
+Improved component detail page (added button etc) Sorting of component types

 0.8.x
 Introduced versioning
 Working program, with some bugs